Be/X-ray binary: Observations

+Notable BeXRBs

 X Persei

 X Persei is a binary system containing a γ Cassiopeiae variable and a pulsar.
-It has a relatively long period and low eccentricity for this type of binary, which means the x-ray emission is persistent and not usually strongly variable.
-Some strong x-ray flares have been observed, presumably related to changes in the accretion disc, but no correlations have been found with the strong optical variations.
+It has a relatively long period and low eccentricity for this type of binary, which means the X-ray emission is persistent and not usually strongly variable.
+Some strong X-ray flares have been observed, presumably related to changes in the accretion disc, but no correlations have been found with the strong optical variations.

 LSI+61°303

-LSI+61°303 is a possible example of a Be/X-ray binary star.
+LSI+61°303 is a possible example of a BeXRB.
 It is a periodic, radio-emitting binary system that is also the gamma-ray source, CG135+01.
 It is also a variable radio source characterized by periodic, non-thermal radio outbursts with a period of 26.496 d.
 The 26.5 d period is attributed to the eccentric orbital motion of a compact object, possibly a neutron star, around a rapidly rotating B0 Ve star.
 Photometric observations at optical and infrared wavelengths also show a 26.5 d modulation.
-Although the mass of the compact object in the LS I +61 303 system is not known accurately, it is likely that it is too large to be a neutron star and so it is likely to be a black hole.
+Although the mass of the compact object in the LS I +61 303 system is not known accurately, it is likely that it is too large to be a neutron star and so it is likely a black hole.

 Of the 20 or so members of the Be/X-ray binary class, as of 1996, only X Persei and LSI+61°303 have X-ray outbursts of much higher luminosity and harder spectrum (kT ≈ 10–20 keV) vs. (kT ≤ 1 keV).
 LSI+61°303 also shows strong radio outbursts, more similar to those of the "standard" short-period high-mass X-ray binaries such as SS 433, Cyg X-3 and Cir X-1.

 RX J0209.6-7427

-RX J0209.6-7427 is a Be/X-ray binary star located in the Magellanic Bridge.
+RX J0209.6-7427 is a BeXRB located in the Magellanic Bridge.
 A couple of rare outbursts have been observed from this source hosting a neutron star.
 The last outburst was detected in 2019 after about 26 years.
-The accreting neutron star in this Be/X-ray binary system is an ultraluminous X-ray Pulsar (ULXP) making it the second closest ULXP and the first ULXP in our neighbouring Galaxy in the Magellanic Clouds.
+The accreting neutron star in this system is an ultraluminous X-ray Pulsar (ULXP) making it the second closest ULXP and the first ULXP in our neighbouring galaxy in the Magellanic Clouds.

+Swift J010902.6-723710

+Swift J010902.6-723710 is a BeXRB detected by the Swift Small Magellanic Cloud (SMC) Survey (S-CUBED).
+An X-ray outburst, detected on October 10, 2023, had characteristics of Type I and II outbursts.
+Proposed orbital period is 60.623 days.
+Companion star of the system is "B0-0.5 star of spectral class Ve".
+The system's neutron star has large accretion disk.